LucianoGanga/simple-headless-chrome/README.md

 ```

 # TODO:
-* Separate the methods in the actions file in actions per Domain (see left menu: https://chromedevtools.github.io/devtools-protocol/tot/)
+* Separate the methods in the actions file in actions per Domain (see left menu here: https://chromedevtools.github.io/devtools-protocol/tot/)

 * Add more methods:
   .waitForSelector
-  .setCookie
+  .setCookie (set individual cookie)
+  .setCookies (set all the cookies)

+* Allow adding new targets/tabs and controlling them at the same time (https://github.com/cyrus-and/chrome-remote-interface#cdpnewoptions-callback and https://github.com/cyrus-and/chrome-remote-interface/wiki/Inspect-a-new-tab)

 * Improve existing methods:
   .getCookies - Should receive a cookie name and return only that one, or all the cookies if no key is specified